The International Nothing:

 2000.
 They collectively compose multilayered sound sculptures using multiphonics, beat frequencies

 and difference tones as an integral part of their language.
-The duo released four albums on the Japanese Ftarri Label and played concerts in Europe, Asia and North America....more
+The duo released five albums on the Japanese Ftarri Label and played concerts in Europe, East Asia and North and South America....more